Silverwood Heights, Saskatoon: Later years

 As the businesses of Factoria failed, the land around them reverted to farmland.
 The structures were abandoned and either gradually fell into ruins or were demolished.
 In August 1951, the Silverwood barn was struck by lightning and destroyed in the resulting fire.
 Remains of its stone foundation are still visible, located at the end of present-day Adilman Drive.
 The City of Saskatoon gained title to much of the land by 1968, and formally annexed the land for Silverwood Heights between 1975 and 1979.
 The H. McIvor Weir Wastewater Treatment Plant was constructed in the neighbourhood in 1971.
 The majority of homes were constructed between 1981 and 1985, with a few hundred more being built in the decade before and after that period.
 All that remains of the former Factoria structures are a few scattered and eroded foundations.

 Street naming

 Street names chosen for Silverwood Heights for the most part honor Saskatoon business pioneers and notable educators.
 In 1996, the stretch of Warman Road on the western edge of the neighbourhood was renamed Wanuskewin Road.

 Government and politics

 Silverwood Heights exists within the federal electoral district of Saskatoon—University.
 It is currently represented by Corey Tochor of the Conservative Party of Canada, first elected in 2019.

-Provincially, the area is within the constituency of Saskatoon Northwest.
-It is currently represented by Gordon Wyant of the Saskatchewan Party, first elected in a 2010 by-election.
+Provincially, the area is within the constituency of Saskatoon Chief Mistawasis It is currently represented by Don McBean of the New Democratic Party, first elected in the 2024 General Election.

 In Saskatoon's non-partisan municipal politics, Silverwood Heights lies within ward 5.
 It is currently represented by Randy Donauer, first elected in a 2010 by-election.